lensesio/stream-reactor/java-connectors/kafka-connect-query-language/README.md

 * To view how a sink connector (i.e. Cassandra) manage configuration options, refer to
 <a href="http://docs.datamountaineer.com/en/latest/connectors.html">documentation here</a>

-The *SELECT* mode is usefull for target systems that do not support the concept of <namespace> (i.e. a an in-memory Key-Value system does not have the concept of a <database>.<table>) and can also be utilized in the socket-streamer to peek into KAFKA via websockets and receive the payloads in real time.
+The *SELECT* mode is useful for target systems that do not support the concept of <namespace> (i.e. a an in-memory Key-Value system does not have the concept of a <database>.<table>) and can also be utilized in the socket-streamer to peek into KAFKA via websockets and receive the payloads in real time.